beeva-joserepresa/adm-github-org-botkit/readme.md

 # adm-github-org-hubot-botkit

-Manage the contributors in a Github organization talking to an Slack chatbot.
+Manage the members of a Github organization talking to an Slack chatbot.

-To test the chatbot use the **Slack Channel** [**adm-github-org.slack.com**](https://adm-github-org.slack.com/) or add the application using the **Slack integration button** of [adm-github-org-botkit.herokuapp.com](https://adm-github-org-botkit.herokuapp.com/)
+To test the chatbot use the **Slack Channel** [**adm-github-org.slack.com**](https://adm-github-org.slack.com/) or add the application using the **Slack integration button** of [adm-github-org-botkit.herokuapp.com](https://adm-github-org-botkit.herokuapp.com/).

+> To request access to the organization open an issue in [this](https://github.com/BEEVA-bots-poc/access) repo.

 ## Requirements